Bin-Chen-Lab/MetaBreaCellLine/README.md

 Evaluating cancer cell lines as models for metastatic breast cancer

-client-side: R code used to to perform the analysis and generate figures
+client-side: R code used to to perform data analysis and generate manuscript figures